Classical evolution in quantum systems: Applications

-In Fig. \ref{fig:MultiEnt}, we show the evolution of $V_{P}(t)/V_{P}(0)$ for different $K$ partitions of a macroscopic ensemble consisting of $N=10!\approx3.6\times 10^6$ oscillators; see Refs. \cite{SV13,SW17} for a time-independent analysis.
-The depicted curves apply to all initial temperatures.
-The variances are not below the initial one, $V_{P}(t)/V_{P}(0)\geq 1$, which eliminates the possibility of squeezing as a single-time quantum effect.
-Here, the actual entanglement-generating evolution (red curve), resembling the trivial partition with $K=1$, has the smallest initial increment of the variance.
-This is clearly different when compared to the bipartition, $K=2$, separating the ensemble into two parts with about $1.8\times10^6$ oscillators each.
-In fact, with increasing separation $K$ (increasingly lighter blue curves), the initial increment of $V_{P}(t)/V_{P}(0)$ increases as well, which enables the discrimination of those cases.
-More generally, the difference between the $K$-separable dynamics and the actual propagation becomes increasingly pronounced in both the amplitude and period of the oscillation.
-Therefore, our general method enables us to study the classically correlated dynamics (for arbitrary degrees of separation, $K$) to identify measurable characteristics genuine to the quantum-correlated dynamics.
+In particular, the actual entanglement-generating evolution (magenta curve), also resembling the trivial partition with $K=1$, has the smallest initial increment of the variance.
+This is clearly different when compared to the bipartition, $K=2$, separating the entire ensemble of oscillators into two parts with $N_1=N_2 \approx 1.8\times10^6$ particles in each subsystem.
+In fact, with increasing separation $K$ (gathering fewer particles in each subsystem, $N_1=\cdots=N_K=N/K$), the speed with which $V_{P}(t)/V_{P}(0)$ increases at $t=0$ increases as well.
+Also, the difference between the $K$-separable dynamics and the actual propagation becomes increasingly pronounced in the amplitude of the oscillation, as indicated by the dashed gray curve.
+Moreover, the time scales (\textit{i.e.} periods) also allow us to discern the processes for different degrees $K$ of separation.
+Therefore, our general method enables us to study distinct features in the dynamics of entangled and the classically correlated systems (for arbitrary $K$) which further enable us to identify measurable signatures of a quantum correlated process.